orangeidle25/Toolbox/README.md

 - QR Code generator
 - Alarms

 More tools will be added in the near future, along with new features for the existing tools.
+You can download the file via releases.

 Thank you for supporting my project, orangeidle25 💙